-This evening there is the opportunity for a sunset dolphin tour (optional).
+This evening you have the option to take a sunset dolphin trip around the coast.
 Often groups of up to 20 dolphins can be seen, and if we are lucky their curiosity will bring them towards the boat to jump and play.